apereo/cas/developer/Build-Process-6X.md

 ./gradlew build install --parallel -x test -x javadoc -x check
 ```

-The following commandline boolean flags are supported by the build:
+The following commandline boolean flags are supported by the build and can be passed in form of system properties via `-D`:

 | Flag                              | Description
 |-----------------------------------+---------------------------------------------------------------------------+